|This article is incomplete.

 The best-known site for the Canary Islands Chat is the Barranco de Rio Cabras, popularly known as Willis's Barranco after the birder who first discovered the merits of this deep rocky gully.
 Situated in the east of the island only 1km from the airport it is easy to find and birders with limited time can arrive on the island, locate the chat and return to the airport within a couple of hours.

 To find the barranco leave the airport heading north and explore the first gully which crosses the road.
 Dry and rocky, there is dense scrub in the gully including Tamarix canariensis and a reservoir further up the valley, which is often dry.
 Either side of the barranco there are dry rocky plains.
-In addition to the chat there are Common Buzzard and Common Kestrel, Pallid Swift, Eurasian Hoopoe, Southern Grey Shrike, Berthelot's Pipit and Spectacled Warbler.
+In addition to the chat there are Common Buzzard and Common Kestrel, Pallid Swift, Eurasian Hoopoe, Great Grey Shrike, Berthelot's Pipit and Spectacled Warbler.
 Houbara Bustard and Cream-coloured Courser have been recorded on the surrounding plains and Barbary Partridge and Black-bellied Sandgrouse also occur in the barranco.

 El Castillo is a major tourist centre on the east coast close to the excellent Barranco de la Torre just to the south.
 This densely vegetated gully and stream is good for Canary Islands Chat, Sardinian Warbler and Spectacled Warbler and Trumpeter Finch while Houbara, Cream-coloured Courser and Black-bellied Sandgrouse are possible on the surrounding plains.